ArctosDB/documentation-wiki/_best_practices/locality.markdown

  - Will always be unique, so will not be auto-merged
  - Can be bulkloaded (see [Bulkload Locality tool](https://arctos.database.museum/tools/bulkloadLocality.cfm) and then used in a catalog record bulkload file instead of repeating all the locality information.)

+It is recommended to use simple ASCII characters, avoiding anything which might be confused for a list delimiter (commas, for example), or which might complicate copying/pasting (spaces, for example) in naming localities.
+Several Arctos UIs will generate UUIDs for locality names by request.

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

 If you have absolutely no locality data, use the Locality Name **NULL Locality Data** and skip entering anything else related to locality.